mihaiolteanu/vuiet/README.md

     When considering the top tracks for a given artist, take as many into consideration as this limit.
 A lower value might mean tracks from this artist that you already know and love.
-A higher value increases the changes you'll discover something totally new but it also increases the chances that you'll get wrongly scrobbled songs and youtube will find something totally unrelated as a result.
+A higher value increases the chances you'll discover something totally new but it also increases the chances that you'll get wrongly scrobbled songs and youtube will find something totally unrelated as a result.